FOUND SUBJECTS at the Moonspeaker

 The New Medievalism (2018-02-26)

 The "middle ages" or "medieval period" is a loosely defined era of european history, with a consensus average dating of 500 - 1500.
 Its beginning for a given part of europe is defined by when the roman empire finally officially fell there, meaning that roman military and political control were both gone.
 Into the breach stepped primarily gangs of mercenaries and robber barons, who included a significant number of high officials in the catholic church.
 Depending where and when a person lived in this era, their sex, their class, and their access to learning, their experiences could be very different indeed.
 Unfortunately, as the prevalence of roving bands of armed men suggests, a lot of those experiences were far from pleasant.
-It is during the middle ages after all that those bands of goons invented and imposed feudalism, catholic officials hyped up and helped drive the hideous crusades that devastated the muslim world where art, technology, and social orders were generally more sophisticated and fundamentally more hopeful than in europe.
+It is during the middle ages after all that those bands of goons invented and imposed feudalism, and catholic officials hyped up and helped drive the hideous crusades that devastated the muslim world where art, technology, and social orders were generally more sophisticated and fundamentally more hopeful than in europe.
 Bear in mind that "the muslim world" was then just as it is now, an incredibly diverse region.

 I'm not saying there was nothing good happening in europe in the middle ages.
 There is no argument here with claims that despite significant obstacles, great art and even some philosophy came out of the middle ages in europe.
 Europeans got very good at appropriating technology from every possible place else their warbands and merchants could reach, since so much was lost between feudalism, warfare, and epidemics.
-That's not saying much though, when two of the major products of the age were the impossible to reintegrate men who were channeled from warfare into "exploration" voyages, including the ragbag of malcontents in columbus' crews, the systematic war and women often referred to in insulting terms as "witch hysteria," and of course, the precursors of the modern nation-state.
+That's not saying much though, when two of the major products of the age were the impossible to reintegrate men who were channeled from warfare into "exploration" voyages, including the ragbag of malcontents in columbus' crews, the systematic war on women often referred to in insulting terms as "witch hysteria," and of course, the precursors of the modern nation-state.

 Yet another of the products of the middle ages is "medievalism," a rather elastic term that I have found applied to studying the middle ages on an academic basis, revivals of supposedly "medieval" culture and mores, and a belief in and romanticized images of that very time.
 Scholars of the period are not necessarily egregious romanticizers of it at all, so it strikes me as a bit unfair for these three things to be placed together.
 On the other hand, such prominent medieval revivalists as J.R.R.
 Tolkien and C.S.
 Lewis, or on the less officially academic side Eric Gill and William Morris makes it hard to argue that this unfairness is any more than something that "seems."